cosmaprc/k6-quickpizza-nft-poc/README.md

 This is a POC of performance/non-functional testing a backend API using Grafana k6.

-Since https://test-api.k6.io is now deprecated and redirects to https://quickpizza.grafana.com I've used the Quickpizza API https://github.com/grafana/quickpizza .
-This project has a https://github.com/grafana/quickpizza/blob/main/quickpizza-openapi.yaml file that can be loaded into https://editor.swagger.io/ to get a view of how it works and even test it directly from swagger, making it easy to write test scripts for it's endpoints.
+Since [test-api.k6.io](https://test-api.k6.io) is now deprecated and redirects to https://quickpizza.grafana.com I've used the [Quickpizza API](https://github.com/grafana/quickpizza).
+This project has a [openapi.yaml](https://github.com/grafana/quickpizza/blob/main/quickpizza-openapi.yaml) file that can be loaded into [Swagger editor](https://editor.swagger.io/) to get a view of how it works and even test it directly from swagger, making it easy to write test scripts for it's endpoints.

 The project is built using plain javascript, npm and node and uses eslint for linting, prettier for code formatting and lint-staged to run these on pre-commit, ensuring no unchecked code gets merged.

-This project reuses code from the https://github.com/grafana/k6-oss-workshop project to run Grafana and Prometheus for Observability.
+This project reuses code from the [k6-oss-workshop](https://github.com/grafana/k6-oss-workshop) project to run Grafana and Prometheus for Observability.

-# Covered endponts
+## Covered endponts

 ```{.bash }
 POST /api/users             # Register a new user